Mboalab/Outreachy_May_2023-August_2023-Internships/Improve a digital Stethoscope app/Tasks/Advanced  tasks/Advanced tasks.md

 Task: On screen 3[Home Page]. when the user click the recording mic button, your voice needs to be record from your phone and save that voice to the recording list below.
-Where on clicking play botton in the list below on that same screen, it should play and pause the sound.
+Where on clicking play button in the list below on that same screen, it should play and pause the sound.

 Note: you need to submit the running and working output video of the app(recorded app screen)0 on this folder.